Posted on 14 September 2020

 Rejecting Donald Trump’s Pardon

-In a statement, the museum’s president and CEO, Deborah L. Hughes, said:
+In a statement, the museum’s president and CEO, Deborah L. Hughes, rejected the pardon stating:

 “Anthony wrote in her diary in 1873 that her trial for voting was ‘The greatest outrage History ever witnessed.”
 She was not allowed to speak as a witness in her own defense, because she was a woman.
 At the conclusion of arguments, Judge Hunt dismissed the jury and pronounced her guilty.
 She was outraged to be denied a trial by jury.
 She proclaimed, ‘I shall never pay a dollar of your unjust penalty.’
 To pay would have been to validate the proceedings.
 To pardon Susan B. Anthony does the same.”